harveynick/harveynick.github.com/_posts/2017-03-08-international-womens-day.markdown

-[^1]: I glad I have some months to think about it.
+[^1]: I'm glad I have some months to think about it.
 I find it a harder question to answer.
 One good reason to have an International Men's Day, I think, is to make us all stop and consider this.